Drug information

 Locations: Multiple countries, including United States

-Purpose: The purpose of this study is to evaluate the safety and efficacy of oral islatravir given once monthly as PrEP in cisgender men who have sex with men and transgender women who have sex with men and who are at high risk of getting HIV.8,30
+Purpose: The purpose of this study was to evaluate the safety and efficacy of oral islatravir given once monthly as PrEP in cisgender men who have sex with men and transgender women who have sex with men and who were at high risk of getting HIV.33

-Additionally, an injectable formulation of islatravir is being evaluated in a Phase 1 trial (MK-8591-034).
+• (MK-8591-034): A Phase 1 study evaluating an injectable formulation of islatravir.
 In December 2021, this study was placed on full clinical hold.8

 For more details on the studies listed above, see the Health Professional version of this drug summary.